onefoursix/streamsets-redis-tls/README.md

 ### Step 7 - Connect to Redis!
 Connect to Redis using the URL <code>redis://localhost:6379</code>.
-The hostname <code>localhost</code> works because it is shared by both conatiners within the pod.
+The hostname <code>localhost</code> works because it is shared by both containers within the pod.

 <img src="images/redis.png" alt="redis.png" width="400"/>